KxSystems/docs/docs/kb/compacting-hdb-sym.md

 ---
+title: Compacting the HDB sym file
+description: Under some scenarios, the sym enum file in a HDB can become bloated – this is the sym file sitting in the root of the HDB folder.
+This is due to symbols no longer being used as earlier parts of a HDB may have been archived.
+Some users have expressed interest in being able to compact this sym enum file.
+This essentially requires re-enumeration of all enumerated columns against a new empty sym file.
+It can take some time to execute, and nothing else should try to read or write to the HDB area whilst this is running.
 keywords: compact, hdb, kdb+, q
 ---
 # Compacting the HDB sym file

 Under some scenarios, the sym enum file in a HDB can become bloated – this is the sym file sitting in the root of the HDB folder.
 This is due to symbols no longer being used as earlier parts of a HDB may have been archived.